 DIY Barn wood signs have several variations and can be made to look in many different ways.
 The key to DIY Barn wood signs is the rustic appearance created by applying painted stencil lettering or carved lettering on reclaimed wood without finishing to a clean smooth finish.

 Barn wood sign is quite a general description for many different types of wood signs.
 Below are some of the terms used to describe Barn wood signs:

 These are some of the terms which can describe a barn wood sign and are used pretty much across the board when describing barn wood signs.
-My research has concluded this niche of wood signs are described by various terms depending on the location you are in.
-Much like different parts of United States refers to soda or pop depending on where you are located.
-So for the purpose of this post I will go with the term barn wood sign.
+My research has concluded this niche of wood signs is described by various terms depending on the location you are in.
+Much like different parts of the United States refers to soda or pop depending on where you are located.
+So for the purpose of this post, I will go with the term barn wood sign.

 What Wood Do I Use For Barn Wood Signs

 There are many types of wood you can use for your barn wood sign.
 It really depends on the look you are going for and where you will be displaying the barn wood sign.
 I researched several different types of wood for my barn wood sign and found some great solutions.

 Pallet Wood – Pallet wood is cheap, sometimes free, and comes typically in pine or oak.
 Pallet wood is a great solution for your barn wood sign due to the fact it is already distressed.
 Additionally most times it has already sat out in the weather so it is a great platform to start.